MedAugment: Universal Automatic Data Augmentation Plug-in for Medical Image Analysis: Experiments

 \subsection{Datasets}

-\textbf{Classificaion} We leverage four public datasets for classification performance evaluation.
-The first is a breast ultrasound (US) dataset BUSI \cite{al2020dataset} for breast cancer diagnosis.
-The BUSI is collected from 600 female patients between 25 and 75 years old.
-It is composed of 780 images, while 437, 210, and 133 images are benign, malignant, and normal, respectively.
+We leverage four datasets for classification performance evaluation.
+The breast ultrasound (BUSI) dataset \cite{al2020dataset} was collected from 600 female patients between 25 and 75 years old.
+It encompasses 780 images, of which 437, 210, and 133 are benign, malignant, and normal, respectively.
 The average image resolution of BUSI is around 500 $\times$ 500.
-The second is a lung diseases X-ray dataset LUNG \cite{tahir2022deep}.
-The LUNG is collected by researchers from Qatar University as well as the University of Dhaka.
-The LUNG is composed of three categories corresponding to COVID-19, severe acute respiratory syndrome (SARS), and middle east respiratory syndrome (MERS) and each category composes 423, 134, and 144 images, respectively.
-The third is a brain tumor magnetic resonance imaging (MRI) dataset BTMRI \cite{btmri}.
-The BTMRI is composed of four categories of diseases, which are glioma, meningioma, normal, and pituitary.
-For the training data, each type includes 1321, 1339, 1595, and 1457 images separately, while for the testing data, 300, 306, 405, and 300 images are provided, respectively.
-The last is a cataract eye image dataset CATAR \cite{catar} from the camera.
-The CATAR consists of cataract and normal categories with 245 and 246 images for training and 61 and 60 images for testing.
+The ultrasound nasogastric tube (UNGT) dataset \citep{liu2025ungt} is a nasogastric tube placement confirmation dataset extended from SNGT \cite{liu2024segmenting}.
+It includes 493 images gathered from 110 patients with an average image resolution of approximately 879 $\times$ 583.
+The lung diseases X-ray (LUNG) dataset \cite{tahir2022deep} was collected by Qatar University and the University of Dhaka.
+It has COVID-19, severe acute respiratory syndrome, and Middle East Respiratory Syndrome categories, with 423, 134, and 144 images each.
+The brain tumor magnetic resonance imaging (BTMRI) dataset \cite{btmri} comprises categories including glioma, meningioma, normal, and pituitary.
+Each category encompasses 1321, 1339, 1595, and 1457 images for training and 300, 306, 405, and 300 for testing.

-\textbf{Segmentation} We utilize three public datasets for segmentation performance evaluation.
-The first is the abovementioned X-ray LUNG dataset.
-Images and masks across different categories are merged.
-The second is an endoscopic colonoscopy dataset CVC \cite{cvcdb}.
-The CVC includes several polyp frames and corresponding masks and is extracted from colonoscopy videos.
-The third is a colonoscopy image dataset Kvasir \cite{kvasir}.
-The Kvasir dataset is composed of 1000 gastrointestinal polyp images and the corresponding masks with a resolution varies from 332 × 487 to 1920 × 1072.
+We utilize four datasets for segmentation performance comparison, including LUNG, in which images and masks across categories are merged.
+The COVID-19 computed tomography scan lesion segmentation (COVID) dataset \cite{covid} consists of 2729 images and ground truth (GT) mask pairs.
+These images were curated from three public computed tomography sources, such as MosMedData \cite{morozov2020mosmeddata}.
+The endoscopic colonoscopy (CVC) dataset \cite{cvcdb} serves as the official database of the MICCAI training stages and contains 1224 polyp frames and masks extracted from colonoscopy videos.
+The colonoscopy image (Kvasir) dataset \cite{kvasir} is composed of 1000 gastrointestinal polyp images and masks with a resolution varying from 332 $\times$ 487 to 1920 $\times$ 1072.